theonlyid/theonlyid.github.io/_posts/2018-04-20-datasciencevm.md

 Vagrant, combined with Ansible, is the perfect tool for developing and testing complex software with constantly evolving dependencies.
 With just a few commands, you can set up a virtual machine, modify it, or destroy it... without worrying about any side effects on other, unrelated projects.

-Checkout my repo for a [datasciencevm](https://github.com/theonlyid/datasciencevm).
+Checkout my repo that creates a [DataScienceVM](https://github.com/theonlyid/datasciencevm).